jacktrusler/cheat_sheets/docs/Vim/vim.md

 "The commands ex and vi point to the same program, started in different modes.
 You can start ex by running vi -e, or you can start vi by running ex -v.
 Additionally, from within ex, you can start vi with the visual command (or vi for short).
 From inside vi, you can start ex with the command Q."

 I found some preserved source code for a legacy version of vi:

     https://github.com/n-t-roff/heirloom-ex-vi
 Most Linux distros come with a binary called vi but it is really vim in disguise with a few features taken out.

     ssh jack@jacktrusler.com

-I installed Vi on BSD because it feels like Bill Joy would've liked it that way, plus installing it on Linux is actually pretty annoying because of terminal features.
+I'm going to use Vi on BSD because it feels like Bill Joy would've liked it that way, plus installing it on Linux is actually pretty annoying because of terminal features.

 [Here's a list of original Vi commands](https://www.cs.colostate.edu/helpdocs/vi.html#:~:text=To%20use%20vi%20on%20a,which%20you%20may%20enter%20text.)